Riazulhasan3002122/ECE-3118/documentation.md

 # Undo Last Commit
 If we want to undo last commit without adding situation, we will write:
 > git reset HEAD~1

+# Git Diff
+If we want to see the difference between two commits then the following code should be written:
+> git diff